This is the featured image of the How to Create a Vocal Swell Effect blog article.

 ~Full Mix - Vocal (Unprocessed)

-Even if you haven’t had the opportunity to test this technique on your own, you’ve probably heard it.
+Even if you haven't been able to test this technique independently, you've probably heard it.
 Many professional-level productions use reversed delays and reverb to bring consistency and coherence to a mix.

-This is particularly effective when applied to a main vocal, but it sounds good with just about any audio source.
+This is particularly effective when applied to a main vocal, but it sounds good with any audio source.
 The idea is to prepare the listener for the music that follows.
-Reverse reverb generates anticipation, enhancing the sound’s intensity when it hits.
-It’s an excellent technique to create suspense and excitement.
-We encourage you to try this method if your song lacks gloss and ear-candy or feels abrupt in the transitions.
+Reverse reverb generates anticipation, enhancing the sound's intensity when it hits.
+It's an excellent technique to create suspense and excitement.
+We encourage you to try this method if your song lacks gloss and ear candy or feels abrupt in the transitions.

 Let's begin by listening to the vocal line solo.